 Set the quality of your local recording to whether standard, high, very high, ultra high, or custom.
 Choosing higher quality may require better CPU or GPU resources.

 Set the audio bitrate to whether 96 kbps or higher.
 Choosing higher bitrate produces better and clearer sound quality of your recordings.
-Bitrates higher than 96kbps is only available on Premium license.
+Bitrates higher than 96kbps is only available on Premium Bundle and Broadcaster Premium license.

 Set the format of your local recording’s audio channel to either stereo or mono.
-Stereo format option is only available on Premium license.
+Stereo format option is only available on Premium Bundle and Broadcaster Premium license..